Student Conduct & Support

 • Alcohol/Narcotics: i.e., attend class under the influence, possessing or selling any controlled substance on campus (outside of the licensed establishments on campus).

-First, you need to call our office, and we will explain why the hold is there and what you need to do to have it removed.
-It is likely that someone in our office attempted to contact you and was unable to do so, and there are steps you will need to complete before the hold can be removed.
+You will first need to call the Office of Student Conduct & Support.
+A staff member will explain why the hold is there and what steps you will need to complete before the hold can be removed.

 Important Dates